poplatek/payment-methods-book/mobilepay/README.md

 # Mobile OS Support

-MobilePay is supported on Android and iOS at least in Finland.
-Windows phone support may or may not exist elsewhere.
+MobilePay is supported on Android, iOS and Windows phones.

 # Pricing